The Best Luxury Small Group Tour of Vietnam

 (Overnight – Sofitel Legend Metropole Hanoi)

-Day 4: Hanoi – Ha Long Bay.
-(Breakfast, Lunch and Dinner) ) Check-out from your hotel in the morning, and then you are driven to an island off the coast of Ha Long.
-A new highway has now cut the driving time from about 3:45 minutes each way to about 2 hours 15 minutes.
+Drive to Ha Long - Start Cruise.
+Check-out from your hotel in the morning, and then you are driven to an island off the coast of Ha Long.
 Upon your arrival you will join your fellow cruise travelers in a reception area where refreshments will be served.
 After a while you will be assisted in boarding your top-ranked luxury vessel.
-This is one of the newest cruisers on the bay and you will be in a beautiful balcony cabin on the upper deck which offers wonderful views.
+This is one of the newer cruisers on the bay and you will be in a beautiful balcony cabin on the upper deck with wonderful views.

 Halong Bay Arial View